slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Randomness: most facts are a «tell» but some are just random.

 > *'Sometimes a cigar is just a cigar.' -- Sigmund Freud*

-> *'Not everything that counts can be counted, and not everything that can be counted counts.' -- ALbert Einstein*

 - [Being deceived](#on-deceiving).